MithilShah/edtech-demo-store/src/videos/README.md

-# Retail Demo Store Videos Service
+# Edtech Demo Videos Service

 The Videos service streams product videos and synchronised metadata to [Amazon Interactive Video Service](https://aws.amazon.com/ivs/) and provides stream metadata (stream endpoints and products contained within the stream) via a Flask API.
 The [Web UI](../web-ui) makes calls to the service when a user views the 'Live' view.
 The endpoint provides a list of stream ingest endpoints, each with a list of their associated products, allowing the UI to present all products from the video before they appear in the stream.